SeaGL/seagl.github.io/_archive-sessions/2017/you-cant-launch-a-spaceship-if-all-you-hire-are-astronauts.md

 ---
-title: 'You Can''t Launch a Spaceship if All You Hire Are Astronauts: Other Jobs in Technology'
+title: "You Can't Launch a Spaceship if All You Hire Are Astronauts: Other Jobs in Technology"
 osem_url: https://osem.seagl.org/conferences/seagl2017/program/proposals/318
 beginning: '2017-10-06T13:30:00.000-07:00'
 end: '2017-10-06T13:50:00.000-07:00'